bairahmat/Setup-My-Ubuntu/README.md

 ## Using it yourself

-If you want to use it, you have to **_change the following first_**:
+If you want to use it, you have to **_change the USER variables first_**.
+They can be found at the very beginning of the script.
-- Public keys that are added to authorized_keys
-- Banner for SSH server
-- Git name and email address</br>

 The rest *can* be left unchanged.

 ## Parameters
 | Parameter      | Meaning                                                              |